RigoBlock/rigoblock-monorepo/packages/api/README.md

 # API

-RigoBlock TypeScript API to interact with smart contracts.
+RigoBlock TypeScript API to interact with the [RigoBlock Protocol](../contracts) smart contracts.

 ## Installation